What is NASD Rule 2790?

 How Does NASD Rule 2790 Work?

 For example, let's say John Doe is a financial advisor.
-Company XYZ is about to go public, and everybody wants the .
+Company XYZ is about to go public, and everybody wants the shares.

 Under Rule 2790, John cannot buy the shares for himself if doing so would be at the expense of his client, Jane Smith.
 Instead, John must attempt to get the 5,000 for Jane.

-The idea behind Rule 2790 is to prevent industry insider" positions in the industry to purchase new issues for their own benefit at the expense of customers.
-Enacted in March 2004, Rule 2790 generally prohibits a FINRA member from selling a new issue to a "restricted person:" anybody who works for, owns or is affiliated with a broker/dealer.
-Before selling any new issue to any account, FINRA members must get a representation from the owner of the account that the owner is eligible to buy the in accordance with the rule.
+The idea behind Rule 2790 is to prevent industry insiders, including FINRA members and their associated persons, from taking advantage of their 'insider' positions in the industry to purchase new issues for their own benefit at the expense of customers.
+Enacted in March 2004, Rule 2790 generally prohibits a FINRA member from selling a new issue to a 'restricted person:' anybody who works for, owns or is affiliated with a broker/dealer.
+Before selling any new issue to any account, FINRA members must get a representation from the owner of the account that the owner is eligible to buy the shares in accordance with the rule.